 Clinton Draper – BFA Dance Ryerson University, TPP certified Pilates instructor

 Clinton Draper has been teaching Pilates since 2005 and brings over 20 years of experience of working with the body to his classes.
+He opened Distilled Pilates in July of 2014.
 Clinton has a BFA in Dance from Ryerson University and worked as a professional modern dancer and teacher.
 He received his initial Pilates Training in Toronto through the Total Pilates Process.
-This training has been supplemented with numerous workshops in Stretch Therapy, Franklin work and other Somatic Practices.
-After his initial teacher training Clinton developed an interest in the rehabilitative possibilities of Pilates and went on to take numerous Contemporary Pilates courses from STOTT Pilates.
-At this stage it is the Classical work and approach which resonate most and so Clinton’s current training has been focused on interactions with teacher’s from Romana's Lineage and with other first and second generation Master teachers.
+This training has been supplemented with teacher training from numerous other Pilates methodologies over the years.
+He has also attended workshops in clinical Pilates, rehabilitative fitness, stretch therapy, Franklin work and other Somatic Practices.
+At this stage it is classical Pilates which resonates most and so Clinton’s current training has been focused on interactions with classical teachers from Romana's Lineage and with other first and second generation Master teachers.

 With a training background in dance, fitness and rehabilitation, Clinton's classes have something to offer for everyone of any level.
 It is important for Pilates training to be functional and be applicable to your daily life and Clinton will do his best to give you the skills to apply what you learned in the real world.